‘The Bold And The Beautiful’ Spoilers Next Week: Sally’s Plans Are Revealed

 The Bold and the Beautiful spoilers next week reveal that Sally Spectra (Courtney Hope) is becoming more and more confident about her quest to dominate the fashion industry.

-Celeb Dirty Laundry posted a teaser video of Monday’s episode of The Bold and the Beautiful and it showed Sally talking to someone and declaring that her business empire will soon make its mark in the fashion world.
+Celeb Dirty Laundry posted a teaser video of Monday’s episode of The Bold and the Beautiful, and it showed Sally talking to someone and declaring that her business empire will soon make its mark in the fashion world.

 She said, “A new day is dawning and the sun is shining brightly.
 Spectra is roaring back and the entire fashion industry is going to stand up and take notice.”